leofk/topology/src/markdown/circle_md/facts.md

+## Facts about Covering Spaces

 It remains to show $\Phi$ is bijective.
-However, before doing so, it would be helpful to introduce two relevant facts about covering maps.
+However, before doing so, it would be helpful to introduce two key facts about covering maps.

-### 1: Uniquely Lifted loops
+### 1: Uniquely Lifted Loops

 Firstly, every loop on $S^1$ has a unique lift onto $\R$ as soon as you fix the basepoint $\widetilde{x_0}$ in $\R$.

 If $f: I \to S^1$ s.t. $f(0)=x_0$ and $\widetilde{x_0} \in p^{-1}(x_0)$, then there is a unique $\tilde{f}: I \to \R$ s.t. $\tilde{f}(0) = \widetilde{x_0}$

-### 2: Uniquely lifted homotopies
+### 2: Uniquely Lifted Homotopies

 The same can be said for homotopies